-"culture and education shall be New Democratic-national, scientific and popular."
+Chinese scientists are free to make science serve the needs of the The basic law of the people.
+People's Republic stipulates that "culture and education shall be New Democratic-national, scientific and popular."
 At their first national congress in Peking, in August 1950, scientists took steps to turn these words into reality.
 Along with other decisions on planning, on new lines of research to aid national construction, on the reorganisation of research institutes and colleges to satisfy the new demands, they established the All-China Association for the Dissemination of Scientific and Technical Knowledge.
-During the past two years under the People's Republic the Association has increased its membership to include 8,000 physicists, chemists, biologists, geokey rural areas of China.
+During the past two years under the People's Republic the Association has increased its membership to include 8,000 physicists, chemists, biologists, geologists, mathematicians, technicians, doctors, specialists in agriculture and education and other fields of knowledge.
+It has set up 28 organisational committees in as many big cities, 15 branch associations in smaller cities and 135 scientific work groups spread through the key rural areas of China.